Content from What is Git/GitHub?

 On a command line interface, Git commands are written as git verb options, where verb is what we actually want to do and options is additional optional information which may be needed for the verb.
 So let’s get started with our setup.

 We will now create an empty git repository to track changes to our project.
-To do this we will use the git init command, which is simply short for initialise.
+To do this we will use the git init command, which is short for initialise.

 BASH